tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

 **[Drupal as a Data Warehouse: Everybody Into the Data Lake!](https://events.drupal.org/seattle2019/sessions/drupal-data-warehouse-everybody-data-lake) with Gail Radecki _(AAAAI)_, Ezra Wolfe _(EthosCE)_, and Devin Zuczek _(DLC Solutions)_.**

-This case-study was presented by engineers and one of the clients for EthosCE, an LMS for publishers or professional associations who offer, among other things, continuing medical education and reports for accreditations and grants.
+This case study was presented by engineers and one of the clients for EthosCE, an LMS for publishers or professional associations who offer, among other things, continuing medical education and reports for accreditations and grants.